 Alzheimer's Disease Research Centers

-Advancing Research on Alzheimer's Disease and Related DementiasNIA-funded Alzheimer's Disease Centers (ADCs) work to translate research advances into improved diagnosis and care, as well as find ways to treat and possibly prevent Alzheimer's disease and related dementias.
+Advancing Research on Alzheimer’s Disease and Related DementiasNIA-funded Alzheimer’s Disease Research Centers (ADRCs) work to translate research advances into improved diagnosis and care, as well as find ways to treat and possibly prevent Alzheimer’s disease and related dementias in all people.

 - Recommendations of the Expert Panel